Colombian M-5 (Migrant – Category 5) work visas are for expats and foreign nationals that are seeking employment in Colombia.

-You should have all of the following pieces of documentation ready to process before looking to submit your Colombian work visa application:
+You should have all the following pieces of documentation ready to process before looking to submit your Colombian Work Visa application:

 - A summary of your prospective employment contract.
-This will highlight your role, salary, contract type and start date.
-Inconsistencies regarding start date or contract type may mean migración requests the original contract.
+This will highlight your role, salary, contract type, and start date.
+Inconsistencies regarding start date or contract type may mean the government requests the original contract or more information.

 - A letter of motivation from your prospective employment contract.
 This will state why, as an expat, they have offered you employment over a Colombian.